openenclave/openenclave/doc/GettingStarted.md

 Quick Start
 -----------

 Chapters 5 through 7 discuss prerequisites, building, and installing in some detail.
-This chapter explains how to perform these steps quickly when one wishes to install OpenEnclave into the default location (/opt/openenclave).
+This chapter explains how to perform these steps quickly when one wishes to install OpenEnclave.
 If this suffices, then perform the steps below, skip those chapters and proceed to chapter 8.

 ### Prerequisites

 Execute the following commands from the root of the source tree to install the prerequisites (required packages, the SGX driver, and the SGX AESM service).

 ```
 $ sudo ./scripts/install-prereqs